DavidEdsonDoNascimento/RefreshTokenNodeJS/README.md

 # NodeJS Refresh Token

-Basic design featuring the token handling back-end (login|refresh)
+Basic design with token handling backend (login|update)

+This is a good project to use as an example for future projects, the structure of Controllers, Services and Models was used, in addition to separating the routes in ./routes

 - the postgresql database was used